PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 # Using MSAL React with class components

 MSAL React supports both function components and class components.
+This article provides guidance on using MSAL React with class components, enabling you to initialize, protect and access MSAL React context in your class components.

-However, you will not be able to use `@azure/msal-react` hooks inside your class components so if you need access to authentication state inside your class component you will need to use `@azure/msal-browser` directly to obtain similar functionality.
+It's important to note that you won't be able to use `@azure/msal-react` hooks inside your class components.
+If you need access to authentication state inside your class component, you'll need to use `@azure/msal-browser` directly to obtain similar functionality.

-For a working example, see [react-router-sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample).
+## Prerequisites

 ## Initialization

-Just like when using function components you will need an [`MsalProvider`](/javascript/api/@azure/msal-react/#@azure-msal-react-msalprovider) component at the top level of the component tree that requires access to authentication state.
+Initialization with class components with MSAL React works very similarly to to function components.
+Similar to when using function components, you'll need an [`MsalProvider`](/javascript/api/@azure/msal-react/#@azure-msal-react-msalprovider) component at the top level of the component tree that requires access to authentication state.

+In the following snippet, the `MsalProvider` component is used to wrap the entire application, making the MSAL instance available to all child components.
+This enables child components to use MSAL for user authentication, acquiring tokens, and calling protected APIs.

 ```javascript
 import React from "react";